Basic course on wireless communications

 - explain the general principles how it is possible to extract useful information from radio signals for positioning applications.

 - describe the concepts of Internet of Things, Machine-to-Machine Communications, and tactile Internet.

-Lecture recordings and other materials are available on the course platform.
+Lecture recordings as well as other materials like lecture notes, example problems etc. available on the course platform.

 More information in the Tampere University’s study guide.

 You can get a digital badge after completing this course.

 Communications Engineering, langaton tietoliikenne, 5G, 6G, cellular network, mobile network, mobiiliverkko, positioning, GPS, GNSS, radio network, radioverkko, DVB, WLAN/WiFi, IoT

 Further information about courses and studying